 Some patterns we create are conscious and some unconscious.
 Recent studies are pointing more and more to the power of repetition in creating habits and in empowering healing.
-A ritual is an intentional structured pattern not too dissimilar from the pattern of morning coffee with the intention of waking up or a Saturday morning jog to energize our wellbeing.
+A ritual is an intentional structured rhythmic pattern, not too dissimilar from the pattern of daily morning coffee or a consistent Saturday morning jog.

 The ancient practice of ritual invites in the opportunity to create intentional patterns in our lives reminding us of our true nature and our connection to something greater than ourselves.
 Recent studies have also pointed to rituals being a natural stress-buster and a powerful tool to manage anxiety.
 Through the repetitive and structured practice of ritual, we build pathways of intentional integration and explore sacred meanings in the mundane.

 Annual solo rituals, like celebrating the ancient threshold crossing and practice of the 13 Holy Nights or joining in a sacred community or sisterhood circle for the 2023 Holy Nights Ceremony, can be life changing and very supportive in beginning a regular ritual practice.
 Consider beginning with a seasonal ritual like this one and grow into a rhythm of monthly lunar cycle celebrations.

 Enjoy this short and simple body-centered breathing practice below cultivating an intentional and sacred relationship with your breath by beginning each morning with awareness and consciousness.

 Perhaps commit to this practice consistently and consciously for 7 consecutive mornings.
 Take note of how your body, brain and breath respond to cultivating a cohesive current of connection woven with your intention.

 You can also use this practice to call in the protection of our power animals or spirit guides to support us with our day.